edipetres/HackerNews-GroupF/README.md

 3. [x] Build production code
 4. [x] Deploy frontend to AWS S3
 5. [x] Deploy backend API to AWS ElasticBeanstalk
-6. [ ] Release version on Github? - we haven't decided if we want to do this manually, or to be part of the pipeline.
+6. [x] Release version on Github - We have chosen to do manual releases.

 ### Environment variables